MINI Countryman Common Problems and Solutions

 Problem:

 One of the engine temperature sensors is prone to failure.
-If this part fails, the engine thinks that the engine is too hot and runs the cooling fun unnecessarily.
-If you are hearing the cooling fan running even when the engine is cold, this is an indication of a failed temperature sensor.
+If this component malfunctions, the engine interprets it as being too hot and activates the cooling fan unnecessarily.
+If you hear the cooling fan running even when the engine is cold, it indicates a failed temperature sensor.

 Solution:

-You will need to run a diagnostic check to correctly identify exactly which temperature sensor is faulty and will need to fit a replacement one to resolve the issue.
+You will need to run a diagnostic check to accurately identify which temperature sensor is faulty and then fit a replacement to resolve the issue.

 Difficulty level